|Nutritional Guidelines (per serving)|

 Roasting a whole head of cauliflower at high heat creates a caramelized coating that is extremely flavorful.
 This zesty recipe combines cumin, garlic, and coriander with a bit of olive oil and lemon juice for a vegetable dish that is both easy to prepare and healthy.
 The sprinkling of Parmesan at the end while the cauliflower is warm allows the cheese to melt slightly, creating a bit of a gooey topping over the crispy crust.

 This recipe works great as an appetizer or for dinner paired with a green salad.
 It has been called a "vegetarian steak," as the thickness of the cauliflower wedges or slices is reminiscent of a grilled piece of meat.
 You can even swap out the seasonings for a steak rub or a mixture including Worcestershire sauce to mimic the flavors of steak even more.
-This recipe is ideal if you (or a family member) is trying to cut down on red meat.
+This recipe is ideal if you (or a family member) are trying to cut down on red meat.

 Preheat the oven to 400 F and lightly grease a small baking sheet with vegetable oil.
 Set aside.